tacman/msgphp/docs/event-sourcing/event-handlers.md

 Usually an entity implements it in order to mutate its own state (i.e. self-handling).
 It enforces the entity state to be valid by design as it encapsulates all write operations.

-In practice domain events can be recorded on trigger.
+In practice domain events can be recorded on trigger, or privately within the implementation.
 It allows to re-play them at any point in time afterwards.
 Consider this a design choice to be made upfront, e.g. in case your entity design requires its history to be accessible.

 ## API